-Representing a group of faith organizations filing an amicus brief in support of a challenge to Texas fetal tissue regulations before the Fifth Circuit Court of Appeals.
+Represented a group of faith organizations filing an amicus brief challenging Texas fetal tissue regulations before the Court of Appeals for the Fifth Circuit.

-Representing pro bono clients in federal court fair housing litigation for discriminatory treatment by their landlord.
+Representing individuals in federal court litigation alleging discriminatory treatment by their landlord.

 U.S. District Court, Southern and Eastern Districts of New York